Climate March in Washington, DC

 QEW is organizing a Quaker presence at the April 29 'Climate, Jobs and Justice' march in DC, as well as coordinating housing in that area.
 Fifty national organizations are working together to plan the event.
 In addition, the Climate March has over 500 organizational partners, including us.
 The demonstration is a call to address solutions to the climate crisis; curb the growing pollution of our air and water; and create good jobs in our communities.
 A $54 billion budget increase in Pentagon spending was recently proposed alongside a 31% cut in EPA funding.

-Line-up for the march will begin at 11 am on 3rd, between Independence and Pennsylvania Avenues.
-The march will start at 12:30.
-Click here to see where we are meeting as part of the "Keepers of Faith" contingent.
+The faith contingent will gather on Saturday, April 29 at 11 am for musical offerings, and then to march (around 12:30 pm).
+We’ll assemble on 3rd St. NW/SW, between Madison Dr. NW and Jefferson Dr. SW.
+Click here to see a map.
 The march will proceed down Pennsylvania Avenue to the White House, circle the White House and Ellipse, then re-gather at the Washington Monument.
 QEW and FCNL are planning a Friday night gathering for Friends - click here for details.

 We hope to bring in about 600 buses for the People's Climate March - which, of course, will create some logistical headaches.
 After negotiations with the National Park Service, Metropolitan Police Department, Park Police, and Washington Metro Area Transit Authority, PCM organizers are asking all buses to drop off and pick up at RFK Stadium Lot 8 (2400 E Capitol St NE Washington, DC 20003).
 Due to safety concerns there will be no other sanctioned drop off or pick up locations.